How scopes inherit

 Channel members can shape how Claude responds in their channel through memory, but they can’t change which credentials or repositories it has; that’s bundle configuration.
 See who controls what for the full split.

-Custom instructions are placed in the system prompt and take priority in practice, but they’re guidance, not an enforced guardrail.
+Custom instructions are read ahead of the conversation and take priority in practice, but they’re guidance, not an enforced guardrail.
 Don’t rely on them to block actions; use access controls for that.

 Add custom instructions